-The principle reason for Botox injections to the face is that a small amount of botulinum toxin will partially and temporarily weaken the muscles and prevent or lessen certain lines of the face.
-Improvement takes 5-14 days to be complete, and it may take several injections until we figure out the exact dose of Botox that works best for you.
+The principal reason for Dysport and Botox injections to the face is that a small amount of toxin will partially and temporarily weaken the muscles and prevent or lessen certain lines of the face.
+Improvement takes 5-14 days to be complete, and it may take several injections until we figure out the exact dose that works best for you.
 My goal is to find the least amount that will work because it is more natural-looking (and less expensive) that way.
-If it turns out that the initial dose for your Botox is not sufficient to paralyze your muscles, you may come in for a touch-up.
-However, please wait to call our office 2 weeks after your injection to report your results because there is a delay before you see the final result.
+If it turns out that the initial dose for your Botox is not sufficient to paralyze your muscles, you may come in for a “touch-up.”
+However, please wait to call our office until 2 weeks after your injection to report your results because there is a delay before you see the final result.

-There is another botulism toxin product on the market called Dysport.
-The cost to the patient is the about same, and it tends to diffuse more into nearby tissues which can be a good or bad thing, depending on where it is injected, and the onset is typically sooner, about 3 days.
+Dysport is another botulism toxin product on the market.
+The cost to the patient is the about same or less, and it tends to diffuse more into nearby tissues which can be a good or bad thing, depending on where it is injected, and the onset is typically sooner, about 5 days.
 We use both Botox and Dysport in the office.

-The lines that can be improved from Botox or Dysport include the glabella frown lines between your eyebrows (eleven lines), crow’s feet and forehead lines.
+The lines that can be improved from Botox or Dysport include the glabella frown lines between your eyebrows (“eleven” lines), crow’s feet and forehead lines.
 In addition to this, the corners of the mouth can be injected to minimize downturn of the corners of the mouth.
 The upper lip lines can also be softened, but only a small effect can be obtained here because more Botox can give an unnatural appearance.
 The lateral eyebrow may also be injected with Botox to give a small amount of lift to this area, but too much Botox there has an increased risk of eyelid droop.
-It can be used for the bunny lines or wrinkles along the side or the front of the bridge of the nose or even in the armpits for excessive sweating as well as chin wrinkling.
-It can be used under the jaw on the sides to make the contour of the jaw more heart-shaped.
-It can also be used in the masseter muscle (above the jaw in front of the ear) to treat TMJ problems and make the face more heart-shaped.
+It can be used for the “bunny lines” or wrinkles along the side or the front of the bridge of the nose or even in the armpits for excessive sweating, as well as chin wrinkling and crow’s feet.
+It can be used under the jaw on the sides to make the contour of the jaw more heart shaped.
+It can also be used in the masseter muscle (above the jaw in front of the ear) to treat TMJ problems.
 It can also be used in the bands of the neck to make them less prominent.

 The complications and side effects of Botox or Dysport are minimal.
 You may have some swelling or bruising, especially around the crow’s feet, and this could last for several days after the injections.
 The risk of bruising is minimal though, especially now that we have an infrared vein finder (AccuVein) to help localize the veins.
 If too much Botox is placed in the forehead, this can lower your brow and look unattractive, so I will be conservative with your brow injection especially if you are over 40 years old.
 There have been rare reports of Botox causing minor headaches, but Botox has also been used to treat some kinds of migraine and tension headaches.

 There are medications and herbals that can increase bruising and bleeding which you should avoid for two weeks before receiving Botox or Dysport.
-These are: Advil, Aleve, Alka Seltzer, Anacin, Anaprox, Aspirin, Ascriptin, BC Powder, Bufferin, Coricidin, Dristan, Ecotrin, Empirin, Excedrin, Fioranal, Feldene, Ibuprofen, Indocin, Lortab, Midol, Motrin, Naprosyn, Nuprin, Pepto Bismol, Percodan, Sinutab, Sudafed, Vitamin E and Voltaren.
+These are: Advil, Aleve, Alka Seltzer, Anacin, Anaprox, Aspirin, Ascriptin, BC Powder, Bufferin, Coricidin, Dristan, Ecotrin, Empirin, Excedrin, Fiorinal, Feldane, Ibuprofen, Indocin, Lortab, Midol, Motrin, Naprosyn, Nuprin, Pepto Bismol, Percodan, Sinutab, Sudafed, Vitamin E and Voltaren.
 Tylenol is fine!
-Many herbals can cause bleeding Echinacea, Ginko Biloba, Ginseng, Licorice Root, St. John’s Wort, garlic tablets — and others have not been studied well enough to know what impact they will have, so it is prudent to stop ALL herbals 10 days before receiving Botox or Dysport.
+Many herbals can cause bleeding – Echinacea, Ginkgo Biloba, Ginseng, Licorice Root, St. John’s Wort, garlic tablets — and others have not been studied well enough to know what impact they will have, so it is prudent to stop ALL herbals 10 days before receiving Botox or Dysport.

 It will be a pleasure to discuss Botox and Dysport with you.
 If you have any questions, please call my office (804) 320-8545.